 Unless you know that your lover likes it, using your tongue like an anteater snout is about as sexy as a anteater snout.
 And you could bust an eardrum.

-I once made out with a guy whose tongue went so deeply into my ear it made me think there was a candle shortage in his village.
+I once made out with a guy whose tongue went so deep into my ear it made me think there was a candle shortage in his village.
 I’ve always made an effort to keep my ear canal wax-free.
 The same goes for tongues.
 Nibbling, licking, and gentle teasing are encouraged, but unless you are an otolaryngologist, I don’t want you in there.

 See also “Ignoring the Signals.”